saturi11/FraudDetection/README.md

 `CustomerCreatedDomainEvent`

-Emitido automaticamente pelo Aggregate quando um cliente é criado.
+Automatically emitted by the Aggregate when a customer is created.

 ---

-# 🔁 Outbox Pattern (Implementado)
+# 🔁 Outbox Pattern (Implemented)

-Todos os DomainEvents são interceptados no `SaveChangesAsync` do `FraudDbContext`.
+All DomainEvents are intercepted in the `SaveChangesAsync` method of `FraudDbContext`.

-Fluxo:
+Flow:

-1. Aggregate gera DomainEvent
+1. Aggregate generates a DomainEvent
-2. DbContext intercepta eventos
+2. DbContext intercepts events
-3. Evento é serializado em JSON
+3. Event is serialized into JSON
-4. Evento é persistido na tabela `outbox_events`
+4. Event is persisted in the `outbox_events` table
-5. Evento poderá ser processado pelo Worker
+5. Event can be processed later by the Worker

-Tabela criada:
+Created table:

 - `outbox_events`

-Campos:
+Fields:

 - Id
 - EventType